bmzantout/Stacks-Queues-LinkedLists/README.md

 ## Introduction

 This project provides an implementation of various data structures and algorithms using stacks, queues, and linked lists.
 Through this project, you will gain a deeper understanding of these fundamental data structures and their applications.
-Check the pdf attached to learn more about the tasks & questions.
+The project code is written in a clear and concise manner, with detailed comments throughout to facilitate easy understanding and modification.

 ## Getting Started